ksnow-be/lem_in/README.md

 git clone https://github.com/ksnow-be/lem_in.git; cd lem-in; make;
 ```

+**Project was created on the [`MacOs`], so all Makefile's rules will be runned well only on this OS.
+If you use any of Linux distro's, you probably will face lot's of link problems.
+Sorry, eh!**  🇨🇦

 ## Usage
 So, to vizualize the process i've made **6** viz-maps.
 You can find them in *`vismaps/`* folder.
 **But**, i have a special **magic [bash script](vis.sh).**